Domain Property Management Blog

 Once the court order is issued, the tenant will have up to 14 days to leave.
 However, if the eviction is due to illegal activity or illegal drug activity, the tenant will only have 7 days to move out.

-If the tenant is still adamant about staying, the sheriff will remove them and return the rental to you.
+If the tenant is still adamant about staying, the sheriff will remove them and their personal property and return the rental property to you.

 Bottom Line